asus-linux-drivers/asus-numberpad-driver/README.md

 # Asus touchpad numpad driver

+Driver is written in python and runs as systemctl service.
+Driver contains basic key layouts, you can pick up right one during install process.
+Default settings try to be most comfortable for the majority.
+All possible customizations you can find [here](#layout-configuration).

 If you find the project useful, do not forget to give project a [![GitHub stars](https://img.shields.io/github/stars/asus-linux-drivers/asus-touchpad-numpad-driver.svg?style=flat-square)](https://github.com/asus-linux-drivers/asus-touchpad-numpad-driver/stargazers) People already did!

 |                   Without % = symbols                   |                   With % = symbols                    | With % = symbols (but incompatible with the non-universal version) |                    With NumLock key                     | Without % = symbols (but incompatible with the non-universal version) |